danyelfreir/VLN2-H42/Usecases.md

     1.a.
 The user is not logged in see use case 2
     4.a.
 The user discards the inserted information

-7.
-Name: Search by item name
+Name: Edit user profile image
 Number: 7
-Description: The user searches for an item by name
+Description: The user wishes to change his profile image
 Priority: High
 Author: Gissur Már
 Source: Nr 7 in requirements
 Actors: Seller or buyer
+Precondition: User is logged in
+Postcondition: User has updated his profile image
+Trigger: User wishes to change his profile image to appear more trustworthy Main Success Scenario:
+    1. The user clicks on the profile image to open the user profile
+    2. The user clicks on the "change image" button
+    3. the user uploads a new profile image
+    4. user submits changes
+Extensions:
+    1.a.
+The user is not logged in see use case 2
+    4.a.
+The user discards the changes to the profile image

+Name: Search by item name
+Number: 8
+Description: The user searches for an item by name
+Priority: High
+Author: Gissur Már
+Source: Nr 8 in requirements
+Actors: Seller or buyer
-Precondition: The item is listed for sale
+Precondition: The item searched for is listed for auction
 Postcondition: The item is found by searching and the user can take further action.
 Trigger: The user wishes to search item by name
 Main success scenario:
-    1. The user inserts an item name in the search field and presses enter
+    1. The user inserts an item name or part of an item name in the search field and presses enter
     2. The user chooses and clicks on an item he wishes to inspect
+Extensions:
-Extensions: Item is not listed and therefor no item is previewed
+    1.a.
+Item with given name is not listed and therefor no item is previewed
-    2.a.
-No item with the given name is available

-8.
 Name: Order by Name
-Number: 8
+Number: 9
 Description: The user orders items that have been put up for auction by name
 Priority: High
 Author: Gissur Már
-Source: Nr 8 in requirements
+Source: Nr 10 in requirements
 Actors: All users
 Precondition: No precondition
-Postcondition: Items are sorted by name
+Postcondition: Items are sorted ascending or descending by name
 Trigger: The user wishes to order items by name to have a better or different overview of the items listed Main success scenario:
     1. The user orders the items available in ascending or descending order by clicking the order by name option
 Extensions: None

-9.
 Name: Order by price
-Number: 9
+Number: 10
-Description: The user wishes to order items that have been put up for auction by price/current highest bid
+Description: The user wishes to order items that have been put up for auction by price or current highest bid
 Priority: High
 Author: Gissur Már
-Source: Nr 8 in requirements
+Source: Nr 9 in requirements
 Actors: All users
 Precondition: No precondition
-Postcondition: Items are ordered by price/highest current bid
+Postcondition: Items are ordered by price or highest current bid
 Trigger: The user wishes to order items by name to have better or different overview of the items listed Main success scenario:
     1. The user orders the items available in ascending or descending order by clicking the order by name option
 Extensions: None

-10.
 Name: See item detail
-Number: 10
+Number: 11
 Description: Users clicks the item to see further information.
 Priority: High
 Author: Gissur Már
-Source: Nr 9
+Source: Nr 11 in requirements
 Actors: All users
 Precondition: No precondition
 Postcondition: Further information about the item is previewed